Franklin v. South Carolina: Events of the case

 In 1907, African-American Pink Franklin was working as a contract farm laborer on the farm of Jake Thomas.
 Thomas had given Franklin some of his wages in advance, but Franklin was unhappy with his contract and left the farm.
 Thomas asked the local police to intervene, and on July 29, 1907, at 3:00 AM, Constable Henry H. Valentine and Constable Carter came to Franklin's house.
 A neighbor of Franklin's, Charles Spires, sometimes worked with Thomas and was on hand.
 Upon the Constables' instruction, Spires asked Franklin to plow his field, possibly through a closed front door.
 Franklin said that he would not, and that he might later in the day.
 Valentine broke into the house and was shot and killed by Franklin.
 Franklin, his wife, Patsy, and Constable Carter were also shot in the melee, all surviving.
 Franklin's young son was also home.

-The Franklins fled, afraid for their lives that they might be lynched.
+The Franklins fled, afraid that they might be lynched.
 They took refuge with ex-state Senator Stanwix Mayfield, and with his help turned themselves in to Orangeburg Sheriff John H. Dukes.
 Franklin's initial trial took place on September 9, 1907.
 P. T. Hildebrand and three other lawyers were the prosecution and Patsy was found not guilty, while Pink was found guilty in the one-day trial heard by judge J. C. Klugh.
-Franklin's defense was Jacob Moorer from Orangeburg and John Adams from Columbia.
+Franklin's defense lawyers were Jacob Moorer from Orangeburg and John Adams from Columbia.

 The type of agricultural contract Franklin worked under was then and later called, "peonage laws".
 Franklin claimed that the constables broke into his house and did not identify themselves, and that he was acting in self-defense.
 The prosecution claimed that the doors were open and that the constables did announce their presence and identify themselves.
 Franklin's leaving the Thomas farm was legal, otherwise his contract would have, indeed, been illegal peonage, but the landowner had convinced officials to write a warrant for his arrest.
 Franklin was sentenced to hang after the initial trial, a sentence that was confirmed in a resentencing in early September 1910, with a date set in December to give chance for further appeal – Moorer and Adams stated they would appeal.
-The jury was all white and Moorer and Adams felt this was due to unconstitutional discrimination against blacks seeking to register to vote (and thus to be eligible for juries).
+The jury was all white and Moorer and Adams stated this was due to unconstitutional discrimination against blacks seeking to register to vote (and thus to be eligible for juries).
 It was reported that even trial judge Klugh believed that Franklin would not have been convicted if he were white.